-Where services exist in different formats or are available in different versions from different suppliers, Information Services will aim to select the best option on the basis of cost, ease of use, access and currency.
+Where services exist in different formats or are available in different versions from different suppliers Library services will aim to select the best option on the basis of cost, ease of use, access and currency.

-Whenever practicable, Information Services will aim to provide full-text access to electronic services, where appropriate and economic.
+Whenever practicable, Library services will aim to provide full-text access to electronic services, where appropriate and economic.

-In general, Information Services will consider for cancellation, paper versions of services where electronic equivalents are provided.
-Paper equivalents will not normally be maintained unless the subscription 'package' includes both versions at favourable cost.
-In such cases, Information Services may opt for non delivery of print in order to defray the ongoing cost of storing and managing this format if it is not specifically required.
+In general, Library services will consider for cancellation, paper versions of services where electronic equivalents are provided.
+Paper equivalents will not normally be maintained unless the subscription "package" includes both versions at favourable cost.
+In such cases, the Library may opt for non delivery of print in order to defray the ongoing cost of storing and managing this format if it is not specifically required.

-Information Services will monitor the use of all electronic information services and employ usage data to review continuing provision.
+The Library will monitor the use of all electronic information services and employ usage data to review continuing provision.